LinuxBegin/Shinning-Linux/README.md

 A blazing fast and light-weight version of Zorin.
 Here's the [Download](https://www.linuxliteos.com/)

 # 5. Kubuntu:-
 A KDE plasma flavour of Ubuntu.
 Highly User-friendly, stable, and easy to customize.
+It's best known use-case is for programming and robotic engineering.
+Also comes as a Raspberry Pi OS.
 Here's the [Download](https://kubuntu.org/)

 # 6. Pop!_OS:-
 A Gaming optimized Distro.
 Like the previous distros it's user-friendly too.
 However it's developers are making their own Desktop enviroment(aka the UI), [Cosmic](https://system76.com/cosmic/?srsltid=AfmBOoq0TOWHLpWNAYuA1pWXVWv8yQeJ97rZKHmeGJFimU5QcyAmeGgV).
 It is expected to release in 2026 with the first stable version.
 The current ones are in Testing.
 Here's the [download](https://system76.com/pop/?srsltid=AfmBOopKJCOk8UxZzkef_vkXHZ40iiIKOMFJ0lL_EUrx8mavXngfUcd-)